Angiostrongylus vasorum: adult worm in a pulmonary artery.

 Clinical signs

 Dogs infected with A. vasorum may show no clinical signs, while others range from mild to severe clinical signs, and occasionally death.
 If clinically affected, dogs present with exercise intolerance, coughing, and dyspnea, progressing to right heart failure in advanced cases (ascites).
-Compromised haemostasis also occurs, and rarely neurological signs from larval migrans in the central nervous system may be observed.
+Compromised haemostasis also occurs, and rarely neurological signs from larval migrans in the central nervous system n may be observed.

 Diagnosis